 You need to be careful about how you word any specific legacies of this nature so that property can be easily identified.

 The rest of your estate

 The last thing you need to decide is who will receive everything else in your estate (called the 'residue') after all the legacies, bills and taxes have been paid.
 The person or persons receiving the residue of your estate are called the 'residual beneficiaries'.

 If there is more than one residual beneficiary, you will need to decide if they receive the residue in equal or unequal shares.
-Also, if any of your chosen residual beneficiaries dies before you, do you want their legacy to pass to any of their children?
+You also need to consider what happens in the event that a residual beneficiary dies before you.
+For example, do you want their share of the residue to pass to any of their children?

 Legal rights of spouses and children

 A spouse or child of the deceased can claim legal rights over the estate.
 Where such a right is invoked, all other entitlements under the will are forfeited.
 Claims under these rights can be made for up to 20 years after death.